richfelker/mxclient/README.md

     mxclient -f you@your.example.com them@their.example.com < message

+where `message` *should* be in standard RFC 822/2822 email message form, but is not processed locally by mxclient.
+In particular, a line containing a lone `.` is not special; input ends only at EOF (like sendmail with the `-i` option).
+Either ordinary newlines or CR/LF line endings (or any mix) are accepted.

 mxclient accepts (and mostly ignores) a few common `sendmail` command line options, including `-F`, `-i`, and `-o*`.
-The only option it actually uses is `-f`, to set the envelope sender.
+The only option it actually uses is `-f`, to set the envelope sender (for the `MAIL FROM:` command).

-Exit code will be 75 for temporary/retryable errors, and another (from among `sysexits.h` codes) value for non-retryable errors, or zero for succes.
+Exit code will be 75 for temporary/retryable errors, and another (from among `sysexits.h` codes) nonzero value for non-retryable errors, or zero for success.
 During operation, progress is printed to `stdout`.